Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Casks.md

 There are two ways to indicate the reason.
 The preferred way is to use a pre-existing symbol to indicate the reason.
 The available symbols are listed below and can be found in the [`DeprecateDisable` module](https://github.com/Homebrew/brew/blob/master/Library/Homebrew/deprecate_disable.rb):

 - `:discontinued`: the cask is discontinued upstream
+- `:no_longer_available`: the cask is no longer available upstream
+- `:unmaintained`: the cask is not maintained upstream

 These reasons can be specified by their symbols (the comments show the message that will be displayed to users):